Biased Dreams: Limitations to Epistemic Uncertainty Quantification in Latent Dynamics Models: Background

 \subsection{Reinforcement Learning under Full and Partial Observability}

 Reinforcement Learning (RL) addresses sequential decision-making via agent–environment interaction.
-For an observable physical environment state $\mathbf{s}_t \in \mathcal{S}$, the control problem can be formulated as a Markov Decision Process (MDP)~\citep{barto2018reinforcement}.
-At each step, the agent selects an action $\mathbf{a}_{t} \sim \pi(\cdot \mid \mathbf{s}_{t})$, after which the environment generates the next state and reward $\mathbf{s}_{t+1}, r_{t} \sim p(\cdot, \cdot\mid \mathbf{s}_{t}, \mathbf{a}_{t})$.
+For an observable proprioceptive environment state $\mathbf{s}_t \in \mathcal{S}$, the control problem can be formulated as a Markov Decision Process (MDP)~\citep{andrew2018reinforcement}.
+At each step, the agent selects an action $\mathbf{a}_{t} \sim \pi(\cdot \mid \mathbf{s}_{t})$, after which the environment provides the next state and reward $\mathbf{s}_{t+1}, r_{t} \sim p(\cdot, \cdot\mid \mathbf{s}_{t}, \mathbf{a}_{t})$.
 The objective is to learn a policy maximizing the expected discounted return $\mathbb{E}_{\pi}\left( \sum_{t=1}^\infty \gamma^t r_t\right)$ with discount factor $0<\gamma<1$.
 In Model-Based Reinforcement Learning (MBRL), a learned model $\tilde p(\mathbf{s}_{t+1} \mid \mathbf{s}_{t}, \mathbf{a}_{t})$ approximates the unknown environment dynamics and enables planning or simulated interactions.
 Early approaches employ Gaussian processes~\citep{deisenroth2011pilco}, local linear models~\citep{levine2013guided}, and deterministic neural networks~\citep{williams2017information, nagabandi2018neural}.
-Recent successful MBRL methods with physical dynamics models~\citep{chua2018deep, janner2019mbpo,yu2020mopo} rely on probabilistic ensemble (\textit{PE}) models~\citep{lakshminarayanan2017simple}.
+Recent successful MBRL methods on proprioceptive inputs~\citep{chua2018deep, janner2019mbpo,yu2020mopo} typically choose the probabilistic ensemble (PE)~\citep{lakshminarayanan2017simple} model architecture.